SpaceTalk/SpaceTalk/README.md

 # Meteor Slack

-A chat application made in steps, it is designed to look a little like Slack.
+A chat application made in steps, and designed to look a little bit like Slack.

 > We hope you like it! :)